Wendy Philleo, Executive Director

 Guinevere Higgins, Director of Development

 Guinevere joined New Dream in March 2012 as Director of Development.
 Prior to her work with New Dream, she was Program Officer at the WestWind Foundation, a small, family foundation with program areas in Environment and Reproductive Health & Rights.
 She has also taught ecology and food studies at a Quaker high school, provided research analysis for Environmental Health News, and managed a small organic farm.
 In addition to her position with New Dream, she is an organic and edible gardening consultant and helped found Charlottesville, Virginia’s thriving school garden program, City Schoolyard Garden.
 Guinevere holds a Bachelor’s degree in Peace and Justice Studies from Wellesley College and lives in Charlottesville, VA with her husband and two dogs.

 Wen Lee, Director of Online Media and Engagement

 Wen lives in the San Francisco Bay Area.
-Her passion is educating people about the environmental, social, and political impacts of our purchasing decisions.
-She has spent over five years in the education field, teaching students from ages 5 to 25.
+She is passionate about raising awareness of the environmental and social impacts of our lifestyle choices.
+She has spent over seven years in the education field, teaching students from ages 5 to 25.
 She loves using the web as a tool to reach out to people and engage them to take action.
 She is also an independent filmmaker and has produced numerous web videos about sustainability and conscious consumerism.
 In addition to working with New Dream, she is a Presenter with the Alliance for Climate Education.
 Wen holds a B.A. in Biology from Occidental College and an M.S. in Environmental Studies from the University of Oregon.
 Wen loves being outdoors, eating vegan food, playing music, and trying something new at least once a week.

 Lisa Mastny, Senior Editor and Director of Publications